afreeorange/wiki.nikhil.io.articles/Rice.md

 Found this in an old notebook I had.
+Not sure who gave it to me.

 ### Ingredients